FezzedOne/xAdvancedChat/README.md

 # xAdvancedChat

 Replaces the lacklustre vanilla chat box with a new chat box that supports player portraits and more!
-Brought to you with love by Degranon and ported to xSB-2 by FezzedOne.
+Created by Degranon, and improved and ported to xSB-2 by FezzedOne.

 # Functionality